 These delicious cookies came from the Martha Stewart Living Cookbook: The Original Classics – see publishing information below the recipe.

 To make the best butter cookie you’ve ever had, you’ll need the following ingredients:

-- 1 cup (2 sticks butter), room temperature
+- 1 cup (or 2 sticks) of European butter, room temperature

 - 2/3 cup packed light brown sugar

 - 1 teaspoon vanilla extract